AMoazeni/Real-Time-Robotics/README.md

 <br></br>
 For example one function can read sensor values (Publisher), another function can process these reading and come up with an action (Subscriber-Publisher), and a third function can control the wheels (Subscriber).
-If a component breaks, the code running the other components will not be affected.
+If a component breaks, the code running other components will not be affected.
 Robot Operating System ([ROS](http://www.ros.org/)) is a popular platform that runs the Pub-Sub architecture.